-The establishment of this unique School was the result of the support of the Darkinjung Local Aboriginal Land Council, the local community and parents/guardians, and of the Barker Council, staff, students, parents/ quardians and alumni.
+The establishment of this unique School was the result of the support of the Darkinjung Local Aboriginal Land Council, the local community and parents/quardians, and of the Barker Council, staff, students, parents/ guardians and alumni.

-Each community is very different, with nuanced contextual factors, and we strive to tailor our program to meet the particular needs of each community.
+Each community is very different, faces different issues, and our program is structured to this particular community.

-Both Local Aboriginal Land Council and Barker College recognise the importance of upholding Aboriginal cultural identities as we strive to close the gap educationally.
-There is a shared vision of creating a twowav partnership where we can learn from one another in an educational model that is unique in Australia.
+Both Darkinjung and Barker recognise the importance of upholding Aboriginal cultural identities as we strive to close the gap educationally.
+There is a shared vision of creating a two-way partnership where we can learn from one another in an educational model that is unique in Australia.